nf-core/eager/docs/usage_v2.4.0.md

 at the beginning of the file name).

 * Symbolic links: are typically input files from previous processes.
 * Normal files: are typically successfully completed output files from some of some of the commands in the process
 * Hidden files are Nextflow generated files and include the submission commands as well as log files

-When you have an error run, you can firstly check the contents of the output files to see if they are empty or not (e.g. with `cat` or `zcat`), interpretation of which will depend on the program thus dependent on the user knowledge.
+When you have an error run, you can firstly check the contents of the output files to see if they are empty or not (e.g. with `cat` or `zcat`), interpretation of which will depend on the program thus dependent on the user knowledge.:

 Next, you can investigate `.command.err` and `.command.out`, or `.command.log`.
 These represent the standard out or error (in the case of `.log`, both combined)